Problems with focus and concentration after a stroke

 - It can affect your ability to stay focused on something for a period of time, also known as ‘sustained attention’.

 Concentration problems are especially common in the early stages after a stroke.
 They can affect you in several ways, as we rely on concentration for all of our other thinking processes.
 If you find it hard to focus on something, then you may find it hard to respond, or to remember it later.

 If you’re having problems with your concentration you may not be able to:

-- Filter out what’s going on around you, so it may be difficult to chat to someone if you’re in a noisy room or find what you’re looking for in the supermarket
+- Filter out what’s going on around you, so it may be difficult to chat with someone if you’re in a noisy room or find what you’re looking for in the supermarket

 - Stay focused on a single task, like reading a book or watching a television programme